MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-tools/application-stack-server-architecture.md

 [!include [banner](../includes/banner.md)]

-The application stack is divided into three separate models -  Application Platform, Application Foundation, and Application Suite.
+The application stack is divided into platform models and application-specific models.
+The platform models are Application Platform, Application Foundation, and Test Essentials.
+There are many application-specific models.
+Some examples are Application Suite, Ledger, Retail, and Case Management.

 Overview
 --------